ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 either in response to a signal indicating the [finish of the interaction](#interaction-finish), through polling, or through some other method defined by an extension of this specification.

-If the AS and client instance have not reached a state where the delegation can be granted, the AS and client instance can repeat the interaction process as long as the AS supplies the client instance with [continuation information](#response-continue) to facilitate the ongoing requests.
+If the grant request is not in the _approved_ state, the client instance can repeat the interaction process by sending a [grant update request](#continue-modify) with new [interaction](#request-interact) methods.

 ## Interaction Start Methods {#interaction-start}

+When a grant request is in the _pending_ state, the interaction start methods sent by the client instance can be used to facilitate interaction with the end user.
 To initiate an interaction start method indicated by the [interaction start responses](#response-interact) from the AS, the client instance follows the steps defined by that interaction method.
 The actions of the client instance